 - Swallowing and feeding

-The exam is graded on a scale of 100 to 200, with a minimum score of 162 required to qualify for the Idaho license.
+The exam is graded on a scale of 100 to 200, with a minimum score of 162 required to qualify for the Idaho license and CCC-SLP credentials.

 Step 4.
 Become Licensed and Begin Your Career as a Speech-Language Pathologist in Idaho

 Starting your own practice can be a rewarding option.
-Starting out as an independent practitioner is a great way to serve patients in your community and establish a practice in which you serve the clients you most like to work with, whether young children with language and fluency disorders or elderly clients recovering from stroke or even military service veterans in rehabilitation programs for traumatic head injuries.
+Starting out as an independent practitioner is a great way to serve patients in your community.
+You can establish a practice in which you serve the clients you most like to work with, whether patients with autism or elderly clients recovering from stroke or even military service veterans in rehabilitation programs for traumatic head injuries.

 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements

-You also need to complete 10 hours of continuing education each year.
+You also need to complete 10 hours of continuing education each year to stay current on the latest SLP practices.
 You are responsible for documenting the contact hours yourself.
-The Board conducts random audits to ensure that licensed SLPs are staying up to date on education requirements.
+The Board conducts random audits to ensure that licensed SLPs are staying up to date on their education requirements.

 Speech-Language Pathology Salary in Idaho

-Statewide Idaho SLPs earn an average salary of $73,890 annually, or $35.52 hourly.
-As you advance in experience and skill you’ll be glad to know that SLPs at the top end of the salary spectrum make upwards of $105,760 annually, or $50.85 hourly.
+Statewide, Idaho SLPs earn an average salary of $73,890 annually, or $35.52 hourly.
+As you advance in experience and skill, you’ll be glad to know that SLPs at the top end of the salary spectrum make upwards of $105,760 annually, or $50.85 hourly, state-wide.

 The projected 20% growth in Idaho’s SLP job market between 2020 and 2030 is above the national average.
 This rate of growth should result in an average of 60 jobs a year becoming available during this period.